Jako/DaterangeTV/README.md

 ## Features

-With this MODX Revolution custom template variable two depending datepicker inputs could be used to insert a date range in a MODX resource.
+With this MODX custom template variable two depending datepicker inputs could be used to insert a date range in a MODX resource.

 ## Installation